Skip to content

 Workforce Decline

-DCAA’s workforce declined steadily through the early 2020s, dropping from roughly 4,100 employees in FY2018 to approximately 3,500 by FY2023, according to figures cited in GAO report GAO-25-107558 (published May 2025).
-The agency recovered toward 4,000 employees by FY2024.
+DCAA’s auditor workforce declined steadily through the early 2020s, falling from 4,148 auditors in FY2018 to 3,504 in FY2023, according to GAO report GAO-25-107558 (published May 19, 2025).
+That count covers auditors, not total agency staff.
 The FY2026 budget reflects a net reduction of more than 200 full-time equivalent positions as a result of restructuring.

 DCAA is replacing higher-graded losses with new hires at lower grade levels, reducing personnel costs but also reducing institutional experience.